 Calluses on Dogs Cause Pain and Bleed

-Do Not Wrap Pressure Sores
+Do Not Wrap Pressure Sores or Calluses

-Remedies for Dog Pressure Sores
+Remedies for Dog Pressure Sores- Overview

-- Elbow Cream, Wax, or Vitamin E: Nothing will stop the calluses from forming since they are caused by pressure, but elbow cream, vitamin E, or wax may help smooth and soften the surrounding skin.
+- Elbow cream, wax, or Vitamin E: Nothing will stop the calluses from forming since they are caused by pressure, but elbow cream, vitamin E, or wax may help smooth and soften the surrounding skin.
 The purpose of the cream is to smooth, soften, and help the calluses be less restrictive, tight, and at risk of tearing.

 Ways You Can Help Heal Your Pet's Sores